 I once played it more like a relay race but on horseback.
 You had to go around a barrel and, thankfully, the spoon was just in your hand.
 Another great way is to blindfold one person and then you have to guide them with your voice.

-3 Reasons To Host a Family Reunion In A Single Lodge
+3 Reasons To Host a Family Reunion In A New Hampshire Cabin Rental

 I know you've been to reunions where everyone has their own hotel/motel room or cabin but I'm going to explain the benefits of renting a huge lodge or vacation rental and having the whole place to yourself.